brookemstevens/brooke-stevens-portfolio/README.md

 In this portfolio, you'll find the following projects listed in alphabetical order:

-- **Predicting sleep efficiency using linear regression**: In this project, I built a linear regression model to predict sleep efficiency
+**🌙 Predicting sleep efficiency using linear regression 🌙**

+- In this project, I built a linear regression model to predict sleep efficiency

   - The **code** folder contains my R markdown code